Private, In-Home Tutoring in Escanaba, Michigan

 Escanaba, Michigan Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Escanaba students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Escanaba, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Michigan Department of Education has established standards for all students to meet, and the Escanaba Area Public Schools follows the guidelines in the Michigan Merit Curriculum.
 The curriculum is rigorous and aligned to the statewide assessments in core subjects.
 The curriculum calls on all students to be career and college-ready and recognize that many students will be ready to begin the transition to college level work during high school.
 To that end, students can enroll in Advanced Placement courses or Dual/Concurrent Enrollment programs with local colleges in which they can begin earning college credits.

 We currently cover the following Escanaba-area school district: Escanaba Area Public Schools.

 Educating Our Parents: Understanding the Escanaba District Curriculum

 Escanaba Area Public Schools include World History in their Social Studies curriculum.
 Through this class, students are shown how to take their place in a society that is becoming more global.
 They look at the migration of peoples, inventions and ideas, world religions and the impact of these cultures and people.
 They also have the opportunity to conduct independent research on topics of interest.
 They also learn about the cause and effect of the rise and fall of civilizations and man on the environment.